pwilmart/pwilmart.github.io/_posts/2022-08-20-TMT-channel-crosstalk.md

 ![Plus one effects](https://pwilmart.github.io/images/Crosstalk_tag-purity.png)

 **Figure 4.** Tag cross talk has a boundary effect.
 We can add up the total contribution from all adjacent channels for each tag and estimate how much of the tag value comes from the sample of interest.
-The first two channels and the last two channels have less cross talk and may be good choices for reference channels.
+The first two channels and the last two channels have reduced cross talk and may be good choices for reference channels.
 Note the y-axis starts at 50%.

 ![Plus one effects](https://pwilmart.github.io/images/Crosstalk_tag-intensity.png)